Griffith University News Article

 THE GRIFFITH INSTITUTE FOR TOURISM NEWSLETTER

 The national project, entitled, “Enhancing student employability skills through virtual field trips in the hospitality industry” has been successful in the most recent funding round of the Office for Learning and Teaching (OLT).

 The project is led by Dr Anoop Patiar from Griffith’s Department of Tourism, Sport and Hotel Management.
-The project team include Associate Professor Pierre Benckendorff and Dr Richard Robinson from The University of Queensland, Dr Emily Ma, Richard Cox and Dr Sandie Kensbock from Griffith University, Professor Hugh Wilkins from Edith Cowan University and Dr Scott Richardson from Blue Mountains International Hotel Management School.
+The project team include Associate Professor Pierre Benckendorff and Dr Richard Robinson from The University of Queensland, Dr Emily Ma, Russell Cox and Dr Sandie Kensbock from Griffith University, Professor Hugh Wilkins from Edith Cowan University and Dr Scott Richardson from Blue Mountains International Hotel Management School.
 The project will be supported by Project Manager, Lainie Groundwater from Griffith University.

 The purpose of this project is to develop, implement, evaluate and promote Virtual Field Trips (VFTs) as an effective tool for developing graduate employability skills in hospitality.

 Specifically, the aims of the project are to:

 - Identify and test emerging technologies that provide a more authentic and interactive VFT environment for developing Threshold Learning Outcomes (TLOs) and global employability skills;